Attosecond: Directly observing the wave oscillations of light

 Using a method called attosecond streaking, people can see the electrical components of EM waves.
 Scientists start with a gas of neon atoms and ionize them with a single ultrashort burst of UV radiation measured in attoseconds.
 The electric field of the infrared can then strongly influence the motion of the electrons.
 The electrons will be forced up and down as the field oscillates.
 Depending on when the electron is released, this process will emit different final energies.
 The final measurement of the electron's energy, as a function of the relative delay between the two pulses, clearly shows the traces of the electric field of the attosecond pulse.

 Short pulses of light

 The 2023 Nobel Prize in Physics was awarded to Pierre Agostini, Ferenc Krausz, and Anne L'Huillier for demonstrating a way to create "almost unimaginably" short pulses of light, measured in attoseconds.
 These pulses can be used to capture and study rapid processes inside atoms, such as the behavior of electrons.

+Control of electronic coherence and entanglement

+Attosecond pulses have also been used to study and control quantum coherence in molecules.
+In a 2026 study published in Nature, researchers used synchronized attosecond and infrared laser pulses to ionize hydrogen molecules, generating entangled states between the emitted electron and the remaining molecular ion.
+By varying the time delay between the pulses, they demonstrated control over the degree of electronic coherence and entanglement on attosecond timescales.